J425 | The Journal 425

 RAINIER VALLEY, WA - Last month, the nation’s most highly-rated basketball recruit – Tyran Stokes, 6’7 small forward, five star recruit, three-time gold medalist and Nike-endorsed athlete – suddenly appeared at Seattle’s Rainier Beach High School, two days before the basketball season started, a trail of social media creators, sneaker reps and hoops agents in tow.

-Let’s not bury the lede: by the letter of the law, given the reported facts of Stokes’ move north, the Rainier Beach star is almost certainly ineligible, and the fact that his eligibility was apparently rubber-stamped anyway carries earth shattering ramifications for the school, the district and the region.
+Let’s not bury the lede: by the letter of the law, given the reported facts of Stokes’ move north, by the letter of the regulations, the Rainier Beach star appears to be ineligible, and if he was granted eligibility improperly by SPS district officials, it could have shattering ramifications for the school, the district and the region.

 Initially, it wasn’t obvious or even likely that Stokes would be granted athletic eligibility, given the circumstances of his departure from his previous school in Sherman Oaks, CA…the strict Washington state athletic transfer rules/recruiting prohibitions…combined with the rocky situation at Seattle Public Schools, where the district, its athletic director and the Metro League in its entirety were placed on probation after a recruiting scandal and the ensuing investigation resulted in a series of serious recruiting violations and “systemic failures” that pointed at a lack of institutional control… and left the district just one slip up away from possible suspension of all athletics or even expulsion from the state athletics association.

-Before we get too far in the weeds, consider just two of the many regulatory hurdles that make Stokes’ instant eligibility improbable if not impossible.
+Before we get too far in the weeds, let’s consider just two regulatory hurdles that SPS faced when considering whether to grant Stokes instant eligibility

 WIAA Eligibility Handbook